-GWS Giants smash West Coast by 81 points in Round 4
+GWS Giants smash West Coast by 81 points in AFL Round 4

-Greater Western Sydney has delivered a devastating 81-point win over West Coast in Round 4, with Jesse Hogan producing a career-best equalling performance to spearhead the Giants’ 20.12 (132) to 7.9 (51) victory at Engie Stadium.
+Greater Western Sydney delivered a devastating 81-point win over West Coast in Round 4, with Jesse Hogan producing a career-best-equalling performance to spearhead the Giants’ 20.12 (132) to 7.9 (51) victory at ENGIE Stadium on Sunday.

-Hogan was simply unstoppable, finishing with nine goals from nine kicks in a clinical display of forward craft and pushing GWS to 3-1 fpr the 2025 AFL season.
+Hogan was simply unstoppable, finishing with nine goals from nine kicks in a clinical display of forward craft and pushing GWS to 3-1 for the 2025 AFL season.

-He could have had a tenth but opted to share one with teammate Aaron Cadman, underlining the Giants’ unselfish forward setup.
+He could have had a 10th but opted instead to share one with teammate Aaron Cadman, underlining the Giants’ unselfish forward setup.

-His dominance was made possible by GWS’s midfield and rebounding brigade, led by Tom Green (37 disposals, two goals), Darcy Jones (24 disposals, two goals), Lachie Whitfield (35 disposals), and Lachie Ash (31).
+His dominance was made possible by GWS’s midfield and rebounding brigade, led by Tom Green (37 disposals, two goals), Darcy Jones (24 disposals, two goals), Lachie Whitfield (35 disposals), and Lachie Ash (31 disposals).

 Jake Stringer showed glimpses of his class in his second game for the Giants, including a deft assist to Jones for the opener, but remains goalless in orange and charcoal.

-Meanwhile, Liam Baker (24 disposals) fought hard, and Jamie Cripps booted two goals, but the Eagles were overwhelmed in every department.
+Meanwhile, Liam Baker (24 disposals) fought hard for the Eagles, and Jamie Cripps booted two goals, but West Coast were overwhelmed in every department.

 More News